Alcohol and Hashimoto’s: Is It A Good Mix?

 It Suppresses The Release Of T3 and T4 Hormones

 As mentioned earlier, the primary function of your thyroid is to regulate your metabolism.
 The hormones that are directly responsible for metabolism regulation are the T3 and T4 thyroid hormones.
 These hormones tell your body how slowly or quickly to burn calories by telling your heart how fast to beat.
-Drinking alcohol directly affects the secretion of the T3 and T4 thyroid hormones and in turn, can cause your heart to beat irregularly.
+Drinking alcohol directly affects the secretion of the T3 and T4 thyroid hormones and, in turn, can cause your heart to beat irregularly.
 An irregular heartbeat can have serious consequences if left unchecked.
 These include shortness of breath, tiredness, fatigue, and increased blood clots.
 And, in more severe cases, stroke or heart attack.

 It Increases The Risk Of Thyroid Nodularity, Goiter, and Thyroid Cancer

 As many of you already know, drinking alcohol increases the risk of cancer throughout the body.
 This, of course, includes the thyroid.
-In addition to increased risk of thyroid cancer, consuming alcohol can also increase the risk of thyroid nodules and goiter.
+In addition to the increased risk of thyroid cancer, consuming alcohol can also increase the risk of thyroid nodules and goiter.
 Thyroid nodules, while typically benign, can lead to cancer if left unchecked.
 And goiter is a term used to describe irregular thyroid growth.
 Both of these issues can add stress to an already stressed thyroid, especially if you are a victim of Hashimoto’s.

 It Puts Extra Stress On The Body